 Dissertations must be made available to the public.
 A list of ways of doing this is available from the Office of Graduate Studies.
 The student may request permission from the graduate dean to temporarily delay making the dissertation available to the public in order to protect patent or other rights.
 This request must be supported by a written recommendation from the dissertation supervisor.
 The graduate dean makes the final decision regarding delayed publication.

-The student may arrange for registration of copyright, at his or her own expense, by making arrangements directly with the copyright office at: https://www.copyright.gov/registration/.
+Students may arrange for registration of copyright, at their own expense, by making arrangements directly with the copyright office at: https://www.copyright.gov/registration/.

 Approval of the Degree